Gopxfs/testing-practice/README.md

 # Test cases practice
 > In this exercise, I will try to understand how to test functions using Jest.
-This will be done with the test(), describe(), and describe.each() methods.
+This will be done with the test, describe, and describe.each methods.

 ## Getting Started:
 To access and change the code on your computer (using GIT):